-1 Overview
+1 Program Overview

-Overwhelmed by back-to-back hurricanes, Puerto Rico experienced impact across the Island from Hurricane María just two weeks after surviving regional impact from Hurricane Irma.
-The combined impact of these hurricanes compounded damage leaving vulnerable housing structures extensively damaged throughout the Island.
+Overwhelmed by back-to-back hurricanes in 2017, Puerto Rico experienced a historical impact across the Island.
+Just two (2) weeks after surviving regional impacts from Hurricane Irma, Puerto Rico was hit by Hurricane María.
+The combined effects of these hurricanes compounded extensive destruction leaving vulnerable housing structures extensively damaged throughout the Island.

 The devastation to various communities has interrupted the daily life of the residents of Puerto Rico.
-While in the process to restore vital basic services to the overall residents, highly vulnerable populations must be considered.
+Amidst the efforts to restore these vital and essential services to the overall residents, highly vulnerable populations must be considered.
 These populations possess social and/or socio-economic characteristics that cause various difficulties in daily life and require additional or specialized services and accommodations.

-The Community Development Block Grant-Disaster Recovery (CDBG-DR) Social Interest Housing Program (SIH Program or Program) creates housing for highly vulnerable populations such as, but not limited to: homeless, senior citizens, domestic violence victims, persons with intellectual disability, persons with developmental and/ or physical disability, persons living with HIV/AIDS, individuals recovering from addiction and individuals with other functional or access needs.
-The goal for the program is to address the unmet need by creating high-quality, modern, resilient housing solutions for these populations.
+The Community Development Block Grant-Disaster Recovery (CDBG-DR) Social Interest Housing Program (SIH Program or Program), as approved in the Puerto Rico Disaster Recovery Action Plan (Action Plan)1, as amended, creates housing for highly vulnerable populations such as, but not limited to: homeless persons, senior citizens, domestic violence victims, persons with intellectual disability, persons with developmental and/ or physical disability, persons living with HIV/AIDS, individuals recovering from addiction and individuals with other functional or access needs.
+The goal for the Program is to address the unmet need by creating high-quality, modern, resilient housing solutions for these populations.

-Information submitted by stakeholders in formal written comment during the Action Plan public comment period, including various municipalities and nongovernmental organizations, provided a glimpse into the need for social interest housing.
-Proposals submitted by these organizations speak directly to the need for housing special needs populations1 and informed the design of the Program.
+Formal written comments, submitted by stakeholders during the Action Plan public comment period, which also included various municipalities and nongovernmental organizations, provided a glimpse into the need for social interest housing.
+Proposals submitted by these organizations spoke directly to the need for housing special needs populations and informed the design of the Program.

 The Program will be implemented by non-profit, non-governmental organizations (NGO), who are specialized service providers with experience working with vulnerable populations.
-The collaboration with NGOs will ensure accessibility of services and facilities to individuals having wide-ranging disabilities including mobility, sensory, developmental, emotional, and other impairments.
+The collaboration with NGOs will ensure accessibility of services and facilities to individuals with a wide-range of disabilities including mobility, sensory, developmental, emotional, and other impairments.

 The Social Interest Housing Program is targeted to the construction or rehabilitation of housing solutions, as later defined in these guidelines, with the expectation that eligible NGO applicants will provide the majority of support services as part of their separately funded service delivery.
-Some client services related to the initial use of funded housing, such as establishing initial occupants, may be considered an activity delivery cost.
+Some client services that are related to the initial use of funded housing, such as establishing initial occupants, may be considered activity delivery costs.2